 QARP vs. GRW

 QARP (Xtrackers Russell 1000 US Quality at a Reasonable Price ETF) and GRW (TCW Durable Growth ETF) are both Large Cap Growth Equities funds.
 QARP is passively managed, while GRW is actively managed.
-At a correlation of -0.80, they often move in opposite directions.
+A 0.67 correlation means they provide meaningful diversification when combined.
 QARP charges 0.19%/yr vs 0.75%/yr for GRW.

 Performance